Neil Singla, MD

 Dr. Neil Singla, a board-certified anesthesiologist, is the founder and Chief Scientific Officer of Lotus Clinical Research.
 Since its inception in 2001, Dr. Singla has served in several roles within the organization including: Research Coordinator, Sub-Investigator, Principal Investigator, Coordinating Investigator, and Chief Scientific Officer.

 In his capacity as CSO for Lotus Clinical Research, Dr. Singla has had the opportunity to interact frequently with the FDA’s Analgesics Division on behalf of clients and to play a significant role in guiding development strategies for dozens of putative analgesic agents.
-In the company’s 16-year history, Dr. Singla and Lotus Clinical Research have played a significant role in bringing several molecules to market.
+In the company’s 18-year history, Dr. Singla and Lotus Clinical Research have played a significant role in bringing several molecules to market.

 Dr. Singla has published extensively and is a frequent lecturer for physicians, pharmaceutical companies, and medical research institutes throughout the country.
 He currently chairs the Analgesic Clinical Trials Shared/Special Interest Group at both the American Pain Society (APS) and the International Association for the Study of Pain (IASP).
-He is currently assembling the APS’ second annual Conference on Analgesic Trials (APS-CAT) to be held May 17, 2017, in Pittsburgh, PA with the purpose of helping experts advance best practices in analgesic drug development.
+He chairs the annual APS Conference on Analgesic Clinical Trials (APS-CAT), which aims to help experts advance best practices in analgesic drug development.

 The main focus of Dr. Singla’s academic endeavors has been to analyze and understand how the inherent variability in subjective endpoint analgesic clinical trials can be minimized.
 As a result, he has developed novel techniques for patient education designed to minimize variability, reduce placebo response, and increase effect size.

 Sonia Kaur, DO

 Dr. Sonia Kaur is a board-certified physician with over 15 years of experience in analgesic research.
 She has served as the medical monitor, principal investigator, or sub investigator on over 200 pain studies.
 In her current capacity, Dr. Kaur provides medical oversight of the Lotus Clinical Research investigative team to ensure proper study conduct and optimal patient safety, and is responsible for liaising with the sponsor’s chief medical officer.
 She spearheads Lotus Clinical Research’s internal placebo response staff education training program.
 From 2008-2011, Dr. Kaur served as the chairman of the Glendale Adventist Hospital IRB.